 6.7 Forfeiting Games

-a) Should any team forfeit a scheduled game the opposing team will be awarded a final score of three to zero..
+a) Should any team forfeit a scheduled game the opposing team will be awarded a final score of five to zero..

 b) Should both teams forfeit a scheduled game the final score will be recorded as N/S (no score) and no points will be awarded.

 a) On-field issues that delay or interrupt a game, such as facilities cleaning carpet, will result in shortened playtime as the clock will be running as if a normal game were in progress.
 There will be no additional make-up time allocated.

 a) Injuries occurring that require on field medical attention will not result in additional "makeup game time" being allocated.